INDAPlus20/sahlest-emilsjol-nodelius-project/README.md

 - The project is tracked and planned with github project tool.

-# Project TBD
+# Project WebApp with dataanalysis (maybe Fast Fourier Transform)
 ## Project description
-This project will solve everything
+This project contains javascript webapplication for dataanalysis.
+The data in question are to be descided, two prominent options are analysis of musicsamples using Fast fourier transform or datavisualisation using data from relevant API.

+### Challenges
+- Create a feasible where each MVP will result in a usable application
+- Frontend/ interface
+- Fast Fourier Transform - implementation and visualisation
+- Communication between different applications, backend and frontend
+- Git
+- Version controll in a group project
+- Planning workload

+#### Workstructure
+- One week sprints, issues are distributed equally between the different applications
+- One MVP per week or every other week

 ## Installation
-Description of how i run this on my computer
+Description of how i run this on my computer - TODO